opendocument-app/pdf2htmlEX-Android/README.md

 [![privilegedBuild](https://github.com/ViliusSutkus89/pdf2htmlEX-Android/actions/workflows/privilegedBuild.yml/badge.svg)](https://github.com/ViliusSutkus89/pdf2htmlEX-Android/actions/workflows/privilegedBuild.yml)
 [![Maven Central](https://img.shields.io/maven-central/v/com.viliussutkus89/pdf2htmlex-android.svg?label=Maven%20Central)](https://search.maven.org/search?q=g:com.viliussutkus89%20AND%20a:pdf2htmlex-android)

+Packaged as a library, but also available as an [Application](/application).

 ### Goals:
 * Providing easy to use interface for downstream users.
 Library is consumed through gradle and used through a Java class, which provides a method to perform conversion.